 (3) Critiquing Sovereign Violence: From Law and Biopolitics to Bio–Juridicalism develops three paradigms through which to analyse recent attempts—from proponents of critical theory, poststructuralism, biopolitics, and deconstruction—to re-think the nature of sovereign violence away from its classic-juridical formulation.
 The book is under contract with Edinburgh University Press.

 (4) Poststructuralist Agency: Between the Psyche, Social, and Symbolic responds to the long-standing question of whether poststructuralist thought permits a theory of agency capable of permitting individual political action.
-The project is on-going.
+The manuscript is currently under review.

-(5) Subjectivity and the Political: Contemporary Perspectives, edited with Emma Ingala, Universidad Complutense de Madrid (Routledge: 2018) is composed of ten original essays from scholars located in institutions in Belgium, Egypt, England, France, Poland, Spain, and the U.S.A, that explore different facets and conceptions of the subjectivity-political relation.
+(5) Subjectivity and the Political: Contemporary Perspectives (Routledge: 2018), edited with Emma Ingala (Universidad Complutense de Madrid), is composed of ten original essays from scholars located in institutions in Belgium, Egypt, England, France, Poland, Spain, and the U.S.A, that explore different facets and conceptions of the subjectivity-political relation.

 The project is co-funded by the Universidad Carlos III de Madrid, the European Union’s Seventh Framework Programme for Research, Technological Development and Demonstration under Grant Agreement 600371, The Spanish Ministry of the Economy and Competitivity (COFUND2013-40258), The Spanish Ministry for Education, Culture, and Sport (CEI-15-17), and Banco Santander.